katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 - A user researcher with a maths degree who'd done a bit of coding and had lots of experience in the charity sector.
 - A junior illustrator who wanted to help (recent arts graduate)
 - A Storyteller / copywriter
-- Might work if we do it like this?
+- FIX Might work if we do it like this?
 Github set up.
-- 5 problems common to software projects
+- FIX 5 problems common to software projects
-- Didn't all go swimmingly ..
+- FIX Didn't all go swimmingly ..
 This is what worked well.

 ---